bennataraj/bootstrap-/README.md

 # bootstrap-
-This template uses Bootstrap, BX Slider is a fully responsive, clean and valid.
+This template uses Bootstrap, BX Slider,and is a fully responsive, clean and valid starter template for anyone to use.